Last Updated on 2021/12/07

-The Galleria Borbonica, Tunnel Borbonico or Bourbon Tunnel is an ancient military underground passage connenting the Royal Palace to military barracks in Naples, enabling the king to flee to the sea and the soldiers to defend the palace quickly.
+The Galleria Borbonica, Tunnel Borbonico, or Bourbon Tunnel is an ancient military underground passage connecting the Royal Palace to military barracks in Naples, enabling the king to flee to the sea and the soldiers to defend the palace quickly.

 Two years after it was begun, the fall of the Bourbon dynasty led construction to a halt.

 The underground halls and floors were originally tuff stone pits and also contained old water cisterns.